Controlling the Superconducting Transition by Rotation of an Inversion Symmetry-Breaking Axis

-For both parameter sets, we see a suppression of the critical temperature for an IP $\vecn$ compared to an OOP $\vecn$ (see panels (a) and (c)).
-From panels (b) and (d), we see that there is also an IP variation in $T_c$, that may give the strongest in-plane suppression either when $\vecn$ is oriented at a $\pi/4$ angle with respect to the cubic axes, or when $\vecn$ is oriented along the cubic axes.
-As we find a similar variation in the normal-state free energy, which only depends on the eigenenergy spectrum of the system, this varying modulation of the IP component of the critical temperature is likely to be caused by band-structure effects due to the crystal structure of the cubic lattice.
+From panels (b) and (c), we see that there is also an IP variation in $T_c$, that may give the strongest in-plane suppression either when $\vecn$ is oriented at a $\pi/4$ angle with respect to the cubic axes, or when $\vecn$ is oriented along the cubic axes.
+As we find a similar variation in the normal-state free energy, which only depends on the eigenenergy spectrum of the system, this varying modulation of the IP component of $T_c$ is likely to be caused by band-structure effects due to the crystal structure of the cubic lattice.
+In order to demonstrate the IP modulation, the interfacial SOC should preferably be as small as possible.

-$\tilde{S}_s /\tilde{S}_{s,S}$ is plotted at a temperature slightly below $T_c$, in order to explain the variation in the critical temperature.
-We see that the variation in the total singlet amplitude is of a similar form as the variation in $T_c$.
-The $T_c$ modulation can thus be attributed to the variation of the $s$-wave singlet amplitude in the superconducting region.
-Note that the slight deviation between $T_c /T_{c,S}$ and $\tilde{S}_s /\tilde{S}_{s,S}$ in Fig.~\ref{fig:Tc} is caused by $\Tilde{S}_s$ being calculated at $T<T_c$.
+To demonstrate that the $T_c$ modulation can be attributed to the variation of the $s$-wave singlet amplitude in the superconducting region, we plot the total $s$-wave singlet amplitude as a function of the IP angle of $\vecn$ (panels (b) and (c)).
+As expected, it is of a similar form as the variation in $T_c$.
+The slight deviation between $T_c$ and $\mathcal{S}$ is caused by $\mathcal{S}$ being calculated at a temperature $T_c^-$ slightly below $T_c$.
+We have verified that the variation in $\mathcal{S}$ and $T_c$ is similar also for panel (a).